dirkjanvw/MoGAAAP/README.md

 Individual quality assessment steps include k-mer completeness (`merqury`), k-mer contamination (`kraken2`), NCBI contamination (`fcs-gx`), adapter contamination (`fcs-adaptor`) and read mapping (`bwa-mem2`).
 Grouped quality assessment steps include BUSCO completeness (`busco`), OMA completeness (`omark`), k-mer distances (`kmer-db`), mash distances (`mash`), minimizer collinearity (`ntsynt`), k-mer phylogeny (`SANS`), k-mer pangenome growth (`pangrowth`), gene pangenome growth (`pantools`) and general statistics.
 These groups are meant to give a comparative overview of the assembly and annotation.
-Any groups can be defined in the configuration file and a genome may occur in multiple groups.
+Any groups can be defined in the configuration YAML file and a genome may occur in multiple groups.

 #### Next steps
 The report (see [Reporting](#reporting)) produced by this module is the most useful output of the pipeline for human curation.